kfuruie/InvestGame/README.md

 ---

 Design
-- [ ] Confer as team on the logged-in homepage design choices
+- [X] Confer as team on the logged-in homepage design choices
+- ^Market Data as whole or Investments as whole
-- [ ] Options Page?
+- [X] Options Page?
 Or About Page?
 What could users configure?
+- ^About Page about our project

 ---